openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func reserve(additional: Int64): Unit
 ```

-Function: Increases the capacity of this deque.
+Functionality: Increases the capacity of this deque.

-Expands the deque's capacity by the specified `additional` size.
-No expansion occurs if:
-- `additional` is less than or equal to zero
-- The remaining capacity of the deque is greater than or equal to `additional`

-When expansion is needed, the new capacity will be the maximum between:
-1. The original capacity multiplied by 1.5 (rounded down)
-2. The sum of `additional` and the currently used capacity
+Expands the deque by the specified additional size.
+No expansion occurs if additional is less than or equal to zero, or if the remaining capacity of this deque is greater than or equal to additional.
+If the remaining capacity is less than additional, the expansion size will be the maximum of (original capacity multiplied by 1.5 and rounded down) and (additional + used capacity).

 Parameters:

-- additional: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The additional capacity to reserve.
+- additional: [Int64](../../core/core_package_api/core_package_intrinsics.md#int64) - The size to expand by.

 ### func toArray()